 "It's a bidirectional relationship.
 If you have anxiety and depression, you're more likely to have FAP; if you have FAP, you're more likely to have depression," said John Campo, MD, a pediatric psychiatrist who moderated the session.

-Dr. Campo, who is professor and chair of the Department of Psychiatry at the Ohio State University Medical Center and chief of behavioral health services at Nationwide Children's Hospital in Columbus, has just completed a study showing that children with anxiety and depression have higher rates of FAP (51.5% vs 8.8%; = 0.0002), migraine (57.6% vs 23.5%; = 0.0062), and constipation (21.2% vs 8.8%; = 0.183) than healthy control subjects.
+Dr. Campo, who is professor and chair of the Department of Psychiatry at the Ohio State University Medical Center and chief of behavioral health services at Nationwide Children's Hospital in Columbus, has just completed a study showing that children with anxiety and depression have higher rates of FAP (51.5% vs 8.8%; P = 0.0002), migraine (57.6% vs 23.5%; P = 0.0062), and constipation (21.2% vs 8.8%; P = 0.183) than healthy control subjects.

 His previous research showed that 80% of pediatric FAP patients have current anxiety, 43% have current depressive disorder, and 29% have current major depressive disorder.